perfsonar/docs/install_centos_fullinstall.rst

      .. note:: Detailed instructions on mounting an ISO image to the above media is beyond the scope of this document.
 Linux and Macintosh users may consider using the dd tool: ``sudo dd if=/PATH/TO/FILE.iso of=/dev/DISK``
 #.
 Insert the media containing the ISO into the target end system
 #.
 Power on the host
 #.
 You will be presented with a screen asking you to select how you want to install the system.
-Select **Install the perfSONAR Toolkit in text mode** and hit enter (or wait 60 seconds for installation to automatically proceed).
+Select **Install the perfSONAR Toolkit in text mode** and hit enter.
+    .. note:: By default the Full Install will use a graphical installer.
+This provides more options related to partitioning and may be more appropriate for those with access to a monitor.
+Instructions on this installation mode will be coming in a future version of this document.
     .. image:: images/install_fullinstall-1boot.png
 #.
 You will next be asked to select your language.
 Make your choice and select **OK** to continue.
     .. image:: images/install_fullinstall-3language.png